OrangeShark/webstache/README.md

 ```bash
 webstache [directory]
 ```
-will create a directory called out with the generated HTML pages generated from the specified directory or the current working directory if left empty.
+will output the generated HTML pages from the specified directory or the current working directory if left empty.

-For any file which does not need to be generated, like JavaScript and Cascading Style Sheets, can be put into a directory named static in the input directory.
-They will be copied over into the root of the output directory.

 Read the help for more options
 ```bash